 Data Description

 Since the weather data repository system is an information-based system, the users of the system are expected to create, manipulate, update and delete data.
 This section therefore gives a description of the data structures of the system.

+Fisrst describe and list all the entities and attributes here before you draw the ERD

 Described here is the database structure composed of the Station, UserRole, User, Userlog and observationSlip tables.
 Fields indicated PK are primary keys for each table and fields marked FK are foreign keys.

 Figure 4.1.
-1 Data design for the weather data repository system
+1 ERD (oh my God!!!!!)

 4.2 Data Dictionary